Categories

 As Pearmine describes, the $40M DOT Smart City Challenge was not prescriptive, allowing cities to shape proposals that best fit their needs.
 DKS Associates and Pearmine were intimately involved in the submission by Portland, Oregon, one of seven finalists out of an initial round of 78 cities, which was ultimately awarded to Columbus, Ohio.

-For its submission, Portland focused on three distinct corridors to demonstrate the benefits of adding connectivity and autonomous features to transportation::
+For its submission, Portland focused on three distinct corridors to demonstrate the benefits of adding connectivity and autonomous features to transportation:

-• One corridor that with dense urban in-fill on one end to under-served communities on the other end
+• One corridor with dense urban in-fill on one end to under-served communities on the other end

-• An area with relatively high-rates of pedestrian fatalities and under-served in terms of last-mile transit
+• An area with relatively high rates of pedestrian fatalities and under-served in terms of last-mile transit

-To this last issue of the last-mile access, he talks of an approach whereby they would complement existing transit with the addition electric circulator shuttles that initially would be piloted with a human and, eventually, be autonomously driven.
+To this last issue of the last-mile access, he talks of an approach whereby they would complement existing transit with the addition an electric circulator shuttles that initially would be piloted with a human and, eventually, be autonomously driven.

 Pearmine points out that, in addition to better real-time traffic decisions, part of the proposal was a big-data play to allow better long-term decisions.
 He points to the power of opening up the data to leverage the power of the crowd to help find nuggets of information that could help planners, transportation engineers and businesses deploy resources more efficiently.
 And as Pearmine emphasizes, a key element to creating the smart city of tomorrow, is the fundamental building block of a robust communications infrastructure.